-Students will be assigned lockers at the beginning of the school year.
+Students may choose to have a locker at the beginning of the school year during Oriole Preview day or by visiting the guidance office.
+Athletes may request a locker(s) for their athletic gear by contacting the athletic department.
 Students are not to change lockers without permission from the principal's office or share lockers with friends.
 Each student will be held responsible for the contents of his/her assigned locker; therefore, students should not reveal the locker combination to any other student for security reasons.
 The Guidance Office will handle all locker problems.